stutzmanmichael/stutzmanmichael.github.io/data_acquisition.md

 ```
 The steps in the process are accessing the API, looping through the JSON records and extracting relevant details, storing the data in a pandas DataFrame, and finally saving the cleaned data to a CSV file for future use.
 There are additional steps between storing the data and saving it to a CSV.
 These include sorting the data and putting it in a desirable format.

+Additionally, I made dummy variables for the categories and portions.
+This was done to allow for multiple linear regression if desired.
+All of the original variables were kept in the final dataset as well.
+This made the dataset more versatile, allowing for string analysis on the 'motivation' variable.

 ---

 ## 5: EDA Highlights